A JWST investigation into the bar fraction at redshifts 1 < z < 3: The parent sample

 \section{The parent sample}

 To define our sample, we use the initial four public NIRCam JWST observations from the Cosmic Evolution Early Release Science Survey (CEERS; PI: Filkelstein, ID=1345, \citealt{Finkelstein_2023}, CEERS1, CEERS2, CEERS3 and CEERS6) taken in June 2022 that overlap with the Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey (CANDELS; \citealt{Grogin_2011, Koekemoer_2011}) on the Extended Groth Strip field (EGS), as well as the initial public observations for the Public Release Imaging for Extragalactic Research (PRIMER; PI: Dunlop, ID=1837, \citealt{DUNLOP2021PRIMER}), that overlap with the CANDELS Ultra Deep Survey (UDS) Field observations.
 Together, the data covers $\sim \ 30$ arcmin$^2$ of an area with CANDELS HST overlap.
-The raw data was reduced independently using a custom set-up of the \textsc{JWST} pipeline as described in \S~\ref{sec:reduction}.
-Our sample selection based on HST CANDELS catalogues is provided in \S~\ref{sec:sampleselection}.